Linux File Transfer Methods

 -r

-): Download files and directories recursively.
+): Download files and directories recursively.-np

-): Don’t follow links to parent directories.
+): Don’t follow links to parent directories.-nH

-: Exclude files named index.html
+: Exclude files namedindex.html

 to avoid downloading unnecessary index files.